 It actually looks decent, doesn’t it?!
 I can’t help but smile when I see this before leaving out the backdoor, not only for the quote, but also because I love that I actually wrote those letters!

-I used this same process to make my menu boards from old cabinet doors.
+I used this same process to make menu chalkboards from old cabinet doors.

-If you’re thinking about turning an old window into a chalkboard, you should definitely read this post.
-There are definitely some tricks to painting on glass that are important to know.
+If you’re wondering about how to turn a window into a chalkboard, you should definitely read this post.
+There are some tricks to painting on glass with chalkboard paint that are important to know.

 I never would have know how to do that!
 Great tips!
 Thanks for sharing